lunalite/OODP-assignment/README.md

 - Check room availability
 - Room Check-in (for ~~walk-in~~ or reservation)
 - Room Check-out and print bill invoice (with breakdowns on days of stay, room service order items and its total, tax and total amount)
+- ~~Need to implement the creation of order code for each room service order under RoomServiceOrder.java~~
+- ~~Still require for more food items and better description~~
+- ~~Change roomType to enum instead of a class~~
 - ~~Probably include enum usage for roomStatus so that it will induce less error (Can someone implement this?)~~
 - ~~Entering room service orders~~
 - ~~list menu items for selection~~